What is Life Insurance?

 Life insurance provides financial benefits in the event a covered individual passes away.
 The beneficiaries of the policy are generally third parties rather than the insured or the insured’s estate.
 An insured must provide permission or consent for a third-party to purchase a policy covering her.
 The following are common categories of life insurance:

 ⁃ Whole-Life Plan – A whole-life policy provides a benefit to a named beneficiary upon the insured’s death.
 Coverage lasts for the remainder of the insured’s life.
-Because of the certainty of payout of the policy, the policy has a cumulated cash value that can be cashed out or used to secure a loan during the insured’s life.
+Because of the certainty of payout of the policy, the policy has an accumulated cash value that can be cashed out or used to secure a loan during the insured’s life.
 The owner of the policy pays regular premiums (that are generally locked in at a fixed rate) until the time of the insured’s death.
+Generally, there is no medical exam required for issuance of the whole-life policy to individuals below a specified age.
+The policy applicant will be evaluated upon answers to specific health questions.
+You may also be interested in an article by Nerd Wallet on How to Find the Best Whole Life Policy.

 These policies often exclude specific causes of death, such as suicide, war, criminal death sentence, or murder of the insured by the beneficiary.